 As shown in the image above (right), stickers represent a trip both to and from school, and we encourage schools to track other active travel trips using any stickers they choose.
 Students' first bike trip of the week should be tracked using the blue 'First Trip' sticker; subsequent trips should be tracked using the purple 'Wheel' stickers.
 If you happen to run out of stickers, feel free to use your own!
-This year, schools also have the opportunity to create a team under their school name at btww.ca and track their trips online.
-This may be advisable if students are still working from home under COVID-19 restrictions but would still like to track their other bike trips around their neighborhood.

 At the end of the week, School Champions count the stickers/online trips and report school totals as part of our reporting survey.
-Schools that submit their reporting survey on time are eligible to win one of our Grand Prizes.
+School Champions that submit their reporting survey on time are eligible to win one of our prizes.